snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 ## Sessionization

-The purpose of sessionization is to

-capture a single line per visitor per visit.
+The purpose of sessionization is to generate an aggregate table with a single line per visitor per visit.
 How a visit, or session, is defined is open for discussion.
-This data model aggregates unique combinations of `domain_userid` and `domain_sessionidx`.
-For a detailed discussion, see (link).
+The standard model uses the Snowplow client-side sessionization and aggregates unique combinations of `domain_userid` and `domain_sessionidx` into single rows.

-### SQL

-The model queries data from `snowplow_enriched_final`.
-The logic was discussed before.

-The queries can be found on GitHub.

-First, `sessions_basic`
+The standard model captures, for each session:

+- various timestamps (aggregate)
+- total number of events (aggregate)
+- geographical information (first event)
+- landing page (first event)
+- exit page (last event)
+- marketing data (first event)
+- referer data (first event)
+- browser, OS and device data (first event)

+The SQL used to calculate these fields was discussed before.
+First, `sessions_basic` gets created, which contains aggregate values.
+Then, 5 other tables are created which either select the first or the last event per session.
+These tables are then joined back onto `sessions_basic` in the `sessions_new` table.

+This approach is visualized below.

 [![Sessionization](http://snowplowanalytics.com/assets/img/analytics/data-models/sessions.png)](http://snowplowanalytics.com/assets/img/analytics/data-models/sessions.png)

+If the *full* model is used, `sessions_new` was calculated using all events and the sessions can be moved to the final pivot table.

+In the *incremental* version, `sessions_new` was calculated using only events that arrived after the last run began.
+This table will have to be merged with the pivot table, because events that belong to one session could have ended up in two different batches.
+This creates two sessions with the same session identifier, who have to merged into one.

+This is done using the same SQL logic as before.
+All existing sessions are copied into `sessions_new`.
+A basic table is then created which calculates aggregate values.
+Two other tables are create to find the values associated with the first and last event in a particular session.
+These tables then get joined and the result is moved back into the pivot table.

 ## Visitors